 The warmest months to stay in one of the area's cottages are June, July, and August, when Scotland’s northerly latitude makes for some long sunny days.
 Summer high temperatures average close to 60 degrees Fahrenheit, with warm spells rarely reaching as high as 80.
 Come autumn, high temperatures drop to the 40s to 50s.
 Winter brings the highest annual rainfall and plenty of snow in higher elevations.
 The mountains of the Highlands experience reliable snow most seasons, making for ideal conditions at Scotland’s ski resorts.

-What are the top things to do in Scottish Highlands?
+Top things to do in Scottish Highlands

 Cairngorms National Park